mkuthan/mkuthan.github.io/_posts/2022-01-29-stream-processing-part1.md

 * There are special assertions to ensure that aggregation comes from on-time or late pane

 Late data propagates through the pipeline.
-Most probably late result from one step is still considered late in the downstream steps.
+Most probably late result from one step is still considered late in downstream steps.
 Configure allowed lateness consistently for all pipeline steps.

 ## Late Data Under Allowed Lateness (Accumulated)